 At least 2 weeks in advance of the trial, the list of responses will be checked again, and further follow-up measures taken if needed.
 If the number of responses saying they will participate is greater than 30 the trial will be able to run.

-Consideration will be given by SCTS to updating the website to include a sketch or video of how physical distancing will be achieved, and those jurors who are going to participate could be directed to this video.
-This would maybe build their confidence further in the event that they are selected to attend.
+SCTS is in the course of updating the website to include videos for jurors, witnesses and practitioners illustrating how physical distancing will be achieved.
+Jurors will be directed to the relevant video in order to help build their confidence further in the event that they are selected to attend.

 If the list of responses is less than 30, there is a high risk that the trial will not be able to run as the court would have to rely on those who have not responded turning up on the day.
-To mitigate this risk the number of responses will be closely monitored and reminder letters issued if necessary
+To mitigate this risk the number of responses will be closely monitored and reminder letters issued if necessary.